Williamsburg Bray School: Private residence and first move

 Following its use by the Bray School, the house was occupied by the Digges family.
-Dudley Digges's son, also named Dudley, died in the house in 1768; the elder Dudley died roughly three years later and passed the house to surviving son Edward Digges.
+Dudley Digges (III, b.1747) died in the house in 1768 of smallpox; his father Dudley Digges Jr. died in 1771 and passed the house to his surviving son Edward Digges.
 Edward sold properties including the house to his sisters Elizabeth, Maria, and Susanna in 1779 for £1,500.
 The Digges family remained resident there until the early 19th century.

 The house's ownership during the 19th century is largely unknown, with the relevant documents lost during a 1911 fire at the Williamsburg courthouse.
-By 1921 but perhaps as early as the Antebellum period, a one-story heated shed-roof wing had been added to the back of the house.
+By 1921, but perhaps as early as the Antebellum period, a one-story heated shed-roof wing had been added to the back of the house.
 The house's title records resume in 1896, with its court-ordered sale from J.F.
 Hubbard to M.R.
 Harrell.
 Harrell bequeathed the property to Edgar, Eugene, and Thomas Potts in 1904; it was sold to Alice P. Stryker in 1923, who added a two-story rear wing and gambrel roof.